Romanization of Persian: Romanization paradigms

-Because the Perso-Arabic script is an abjad writing system (with a consonant-heavy inventory of letters), many distinct words in standard Persian can have identical spellings, with widely varying pronunciations that differ in their (unwritten) vowel sounds.
+Because the Persian script is an abjad writing system (with a consonant-heavy inventory of letters), many distinct words in standard Persian can have identical spellings, with widely varying pronunciations that differ in their (unwritten) vowel sounds.
 Thus a romanization paradigm can follow either transliteration (which mirrors spelling and orthography) or transcription (which mirrors pronunciation and phonology).

 Transliteration

 Transliteration (in the strict sense) attempts to be a complete representation of the original writing, so that an informed reader should be able to reconstruct the original spelling of unknown transliterated words.
-Transliterations of Persian are used to represent individual Persian words or short quotations, in scholarly texts in English or other languages that do not use the Arabic alphabet.
+Transliterations of Persian are used to represent individual Persian words or short quotations, in scholarly texts in English or other languages that do not use an abjad.

 A transliteration will still have separate representations for different consonants of the Persian alphabet that are pronounced identically in Persian.
-Therefore, transliterations of Persian are often based on transliterations of Arabic.
-The representation of the vowels of the Perso-Arabic alphabet is also complex, and transliterations are based on the written form.

 Transliterations commonly used in the English-speaking world include BGN/PCGN romanization and ALA-LC Romanization.

 Non-academic English-language quotation of Persian words usually uses a simplification of one of the strict transliteration schemes (typically omitting diacritical marks) and/or unsystematic choices of spellings meant to guide English speakers using English spelling rules towards an approximation of the Persian sounds.

 Transcription

-Transcriptions of Persian attempt to straightforwardly represent Persian phonology in the Latin script, without requiring a close or reversible correspondence with the Perso-Arabic script, and also without requiring a close correspondence to English phonetic values of Roman letters.
+Transcriptions of Persian attempt to straightforwardly represent Persian phonology in the Latin script, without requiring a close or reversible correspondence with the Persian script, and also without requiring a close correspondence to English phonetic values of Roman letters.